KamaniasFaucet/komodo-wallet-desktop/README.md

 </p>

-## What is Komodo Wallet?
+## What is Dexa.One Wallet?

-Komodo Wallet is a secure wallet and non-custodial decentralized exchange rolled into one application.
+Dexa.One Wallet is a secure wallet and non-custodial decentralized exchange rolled into one application.
 Store your coins, trade peer-to-peer with minimal fees and never give up control over your digital assets.

-Komodo Wallet has been tested on the following platforms:
+Dexa.One Wallet has been tested on the following platforms:

 - Windows 10
 - Linux (Ubuntu 18.04+)